Frequently Asked Questions

 - Complete electrical package including ceiling fans, lights, breakers, etc.

 - Bathroom(s) including fixtures as dictated by plans – toilets, showers/tubs, sinks/vanities, etc.

-- Kitchens with laminate counter tops and double-bowl stainless steel sinks.
-The typical cabinets are constructed of Pine, but Hickory and Maple cabinets are also available.
+- Kitchens of solid-wood construction with laminate counter tops and double-bowl stainless steel sinks.

 - Solid knotty pine interior doors